 You can also tune in to the television and radio, as the National Weather Service issues announcements in the event of a tornado watch or warning in the form of a news "crawl" or an Emergency Broadcasting System test.
 Otherwise, a smartphone app that is capable of issuing push notifications is ideal.

-What Are Some of the Deadliest Tornadoes in US History?
+Some of the Deadliest Tornadoes in US History

 - The "Tri-State Tornado" killed nearly 700 people and injured more than 2000 more in March of 1925, ripping through Missouri, Illinois, and Indiana.